tejuscs/ADBD-Labs/connect ATPD from OEM.md

 - Search the host name and select as "emcc.marketplace.com".
     ![](./images/atpd3.png " ")

-- Select Target Type as "Autonomous Transaction Processing" and click on "Add..".
+- Select Target Type as "Autonomous AI Transaction Processing" and click on "Add..".
     ![](./images/atpd4.png " ")

 - Give the Target Name as "ADBEM" (Target name can be anything of your desire)